bipul-ranjan/LendingClubCaseStudy/README.md

 ## Conclusions
 - Loan Grade D,E,F and G has higher % of Defaulters ~50% in comparision of  ~28% for fully paid

+- Debt Consolidation Purpose has highest %[54.9%] for charged off loan

 - Loan taken for “Small Business” purpose has maximum defaulters ~22% [After removing Debt Consideration Type]

 - Interest rate 11-17% has highest % of Defaulters

+- ~85% of the charged off loan is of amount less than 21,000

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->